madphysicist/scikit-guess/doc/contributing.rst

 -----------------

 Each fitting algorithm resides in its own module.
-All the functions get imported into the base `skg` namespace.
+All the functions get imported into the base :mod:`skg` namespace.
 Each module should contain a function called `model` that applies the fitting parameters to a given set of x-values, either raveled or along a particular axis (assuming the function is 1D).
 Multiple algorithms that fit to the same model can live in the same module.

 -------